 The highlight of the service is the Lord's Supper which is observed every Sunday.
 We gather as a group in front of the communion table to receive this sacrament from our Lord.
 We also hear the Word of God proclaimed, share in prayer, praise, scripture reading, and sing two hymns.
 Occasionally guest musicians provide special selections.

 The 8:15 service is not held on "Fat Sunday," the Sunday after Christmas Eve, and other times as announced.

 10:00 a.m.
 The Traditional Plus* Service

 The 10:00 is a more formal service with the traditional elements of hymn singing, unison readings and prayers, scripture readings, and the Lord's Supper is observed generally on the first Sunday of each month.
-Our adult chancel choir sings most Sundays September through June.
+Our adult chancel choir sings most Sundays September through the end of May.

 * "Plus" speaks to the fact that on occasion we are not adverse to shaping our worship in some form other than the traditional way.
 Several times a year the service might have a more "contemporary" feel, drama might be utilized, or there will be more youth leadership.